WATCH NOW: Virginia Museum of History & Culture to begin $30 million renovation, adding new café, theater and green space

 The existing green lawn will be moved adjacent to the building, but it will be enlarged and remain open to the neighborhood for picnics and public use, as well as an event space.

-The new café will be located where the museum gift shop is currently now.
-The museum is looking for a local partner for fresh coffee, baked goods and premade dishes.
+The new café will be located where the museum gift shop is currently.
+The museum is looking for a local partner for fresh coffee, baked goods and prepared dishes.
 Bosket said anyone interested in partnering for the cafe can contact the museum.
 The museum gift shop will move to the opposite side of the new lobby.

 “We see the spring of 2022 as a very big deal for us,” Bosket said.
 “The reopening of the museum will represent who we are and where we’re headed in a bigger way than ever before.”